Centro Studi Internazionali: Activities

 The Center carries out analysis, consultancy and research activities on issues related to geopolitics, international relations, defense and economics.
 The research activities of the CSI are divided into three areas: European Union, Italian foreign policy, and Elections Hub.

 The CSI regularly holds meetings, conferences, and seminars on topics related to geopolitics, defense, and economics, featuring experts and institutional representatives from both national and international contexts.

 Publications

-The Centro Studi Internazionali manages two regular periodicals.
-The first, Studi Internazionali, has been published continuously since December 1992 and covers topics related to foreign policy, defence, and international relations with an institutional and analytical approach.
-Since 2020, the CSI has also published CSI Review, a journal dedicated to longer contributions with a more academic and scientific orientation, aimed at scholars, analysts, and sector professionals.
+The Centro Studi Internazionali publishes two journals.
+Studi Internazionali, has been published continuously since December 1992 and covers topics related to foreign policy, defence, and international relations with an institutional and analytical approach.
+CSI Review, which was launched in 2020, is a scientific journal which publshed lengthier contributions that have a more academic orientation which are aimed at scholars, analysts, and sector professionals.

-In addition to its journals, the Centre has acted as publisher for more than ten collective and monographic volumes released from 1999 to the present, focusing on geopolitical, historical, social, strategic, and economic issues.
+In addition to its journals, the Centre acts as a publisher for more than ten collective and monographic volumes from 1999 to the present, focusing on geopolitical, historical, social, strategic, and economic issues.